menna812/Expense-tracker/README.md

 # 💰 Expense Tracker

-A simple React + Vite application to track your expenses and manage your budget.
+A simple React + Zod + typeScript + Vite application to track your expenses and manage your budget.

 ## 🚀 Features
 - Add new expenses with details (title, amount, date)